magento/architecture/design-documents/stateless-api-token.md

 This approach will work for admin/customer tokens while integration tokens logic should remain as is due to it's functional requirements.

+#### Alternative
+Relying on cache storage may prove to be risky.
+We can store token reset timestamp in a new field added to custom and admin user table.
+Customer and admin records are likely to be loaded from DB anyway even when _UserContext_ exists so it wouldn't be match of performance hit to read the data from them.